oriversegura/dotfiles/README.md

-# Hyprland in OpenSUSE Tumbleweed
+# NixOS 23.11 with Hyprland + rofi + waybar

-### My personal Dotfiles of Hyprland config on OpenSUSE Tumbleweed 2023
+### My personal Dotfiles of Hyprland config on NixOS 23.11

 Using:

 - Waybar For Status bar.
 - Rofi as launcher.
 - SDDM as login manager with Theme.